 YOU THINK OF THEM FOR PIE.
 YOU ADORE THEM IN PRALINES.

-BUT DID YOU KNOW PECANS
+BUT DID YOU KNOW PECANS ARE ACTUALLY EXTREMELY NUTRIENT DENSE?

-ARE ACTUALLY A NUTRITION

-POWERHOUSE?

-Don't be fooled by their rich, buttery texture and naturally sweet taste, pecans are extremely nutrient dense.
+So don't be fooled by their rich, buttery texture and naturally sweet taste.

 Pecans contain the same beneficial unsaturated fats that are found in other nuts, and nearly two decades of research suggests that nuts, including pecans, may help promote heart health.